b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 # M #

+* Martineau, Jason (2008).
+'The Elements of Music: Melody, Rhythm & Harmony'.
+First U.S. edition of 2008.
+New York, N.Y., U.S.A.: Bloomsbury U.S.A.
+(Bloomsbury is a trademark of Bloomsbury Publishing Plc.).
+ISBN 9780802716828.

+**Purport:**

+This work has a most useful and refined schematic, grapheme and/or infographic of the Circle of Fifths which will be one of the principal sources to support the formulation and codification ofvmy own.

 ### Moore, J. ###

 * Moore, Prof. Jeffrey M. (2001).
 'Percussion Techniques for the Instrumental Music Educator'.
 Orlando, Florida, U.S.A.: University of Central Florida (College of Arts and Sciences Department of Music).